 This leaves much open to interpretation.
 Any job that can be done remotely, such as photographer, copywriter, digital marketer, etc. can be considered a digital nomad position!

-Below are six tips on getting started becoming a digital nomad.
+Below are six tips living in an airstream and getting started becoming a digital nomad.
 For more, download our practical guide.

 1. Choosing Your Rig